-- The first job Move2Archive looks for potential candidates and move the verified ones to the archive, but let the data still persist in the tenant
+- The first job Move2Archive looks for potential candidates, let them verify by the resp. application, move these verified ones to the archive, and deletes them for the local database.

-- The last job DeleteFromArchive finally deletes the data also from the archive
+- The other job DeleteFromArchive deletes the data finally from the archive

 This means if you activate Archiving in the afternoon you have to wait until the next morning to see a potential result.

 Now we need to discuss the Retention Periods (they are pretty well explained in the blog mentioned above, but let me repeat):

 - Retention Period Before Archiving: This defines the “age” of the record.
 How long it was not changed anymore (for the techies: the LastChangeDate 🙂 ), giving a good estimate that this record is not used any longer.

 Nevertheless, this is no guarantee that this record can be archived.
 Think of a long running warranty.
 It will not be changed over years, but still be in effect.

 - Retention Period Before Deletion: Normally defined by legal requirements to keep the data for verification reasons.

 This period starts when the data was deleted locally.

 I’ve been asked about the maximum and minimum values for the retention periods.